-Non-degree registration opens at 7 a.m. on the first day of non-degree registration for each semester.
+Non-Degree registration opens at 9 am on the first day of non-degree registration for each semester.
 (Employees using a tuition waiver must wait until the second day of courses to register.)
-See the Dates and Fees page for the registration dates for upcoming terms.
+See the Application and Registration Dates section above for the registration dates for upcoming terms.
 At that time you will be able to log in to the Student Administration System and add courses to your schedule.
 Tutorials for adding, swapping, and dropping courses are available at Student Administration System Help.
 Additional information pertaining to registration for courses including error messages and obtaining permission numbers can be found on the Registration Help page.
 Class registration results in automatic generation of a bill.

 Please note that in addition to any remaining balance you will be responsible for a $65 non-refundable cancellation fee and a $20 STEP (Non-Degree) non-refundable enrollment fee.

 Registration obligates you to make full payment for your course(s).
 Your bill will be available in Student Administration within 24 hours of course registration.
 Payments are due within three days of registration.
 If unpaid, a late fee will be assessed.
 If you are unable to pay for the course(s) or choose not to take the course(s), you must formally drop the course(s) within the published refund deadlines.
 Failure to properly drop the course(s) or make payment will result in referral to a collection agency.

 Payment for your course(s) is processed through the University’s Student Administration System.
 Detailed instructions are available on the Bursar’s website.
-You may also pay by check at a regional campus Bursar’s Office or by check or cash at the Storrs Bursar’s Office.
-If you have questions regarding payment for your course(s), please contact the Office of Business Services Bursar at (860) 570-9214.
+You may also pay by check with the Hartford Campus Bursar or by check or cash at the Storrs Bursar’s Office.
+If you have questions regarding payment for your course(s), please contact the UConn Hartford Office of Student Services at (959) 200-3743.